How Do You Interpret a Base Currency Exchange Rate Quotes

 1/10 pipette = $1, for 5 Decimal Points Format

-5 Decimal Points Format in MetaTrader 4 - Base Currency Exchange Rate
+5 Decimal Points Format in MT4 Platform - Base Currency Exchange Rate

-Please Note from the above screenshot how the fifth decimal point is shown in a digit much smaller than the other digits, this is to signify that it is a fraction of a pip.
+Please Note from the above screen-shot how the fifth decimal point is displayed & shown in a digit that is smaller than the other digits, this is to signify that it's a fraction of a pip.

 Analyzing Base Currency Exchange Rate Quotes Moves with Charts

-These realtime quotes in Forex are used to plot charts - these charts are then used to analyze the chart price movements.
-When a Chart is plotted, traders can then use these charts to analyze the price movements, for example the price may show a downward move or an upward move.
-These moves may be referred to as trends & the trend might be upwards or downward.
+These real-time quotes in Forex are used to plot charts - these trading charts are then used to analyze the chart price movements.
+When a Chart is plotted, traders can then use these trade charts to analyze and interpret the price moves, for example the price may show a downwards move or an upwards move.
+These moves may be known as trends & the trend might be upwards or downwards.

 Therefore as a beginner day trader all you need to know is that the Base Currency Exchange Rate moves will be analyzed from these charts.